Santa Rosa Junior College

 Santa Rosa Junior College (SRJC) is a public community college in Santa Rosa, California with an additional campus in Petaluma and centers in surrounding Sonoma County.
-Santa Rosa Junior College was modeled as a feeder school for the University of California system (a "junior" version of nearby University of California, Berkeley, with the Bear Cub mascot modeled after Oski).
-SRJC is operated by the Sonoma County Community College District.
+SRJC is governed by the Sonoma County Junior College District.

 History

 Founded in 1918, Santa Rosa Junior College is the tenth oldest community college in the state.
-Over nearly a century, five presidents have served SRJC: Floyd P. Bailey (1921-1957), Randolph Newman (1957-1970), Roy Mikalson (1971-1990), Dr. Robert F. Agrella (1990-2012) and Dr. Frank Chong (2012–present).
+It was planned as a feeder school for the University of California system, a "junior" version of the nearby University of California, Berkeley, with its Bear Cub mascot modeled after UCB's Oski.
+After just over a century, only six presidents have served SRJC: Floyd P. Bailey (1921–1957), Randolph Newman (1957–1970), Roy Mikalson (1971–1990), Robert F. Agrella (1990–2012), Frank Chong (2012–2023), and Maria Angélica Garcia (2023–present).

 President Newman established the Santa Rosa Junior College Foundation as a 501(c)(3) nonprofit organization in 1969.
 The foundation is responsible for the administration of scholarships and infrastructural development fundraising, in large part through the Alumni & Friends Association.
 SRJC was closed from May 7–11, 1970 after Governor Ronald Reagan ordered that all California colleges and universities shut down due to anti-war protests and rallies after the shootings of four students at Kent State University.

-In 2016, President Frank Chong announced a $410 million bond-supported "major overhaul of campus facilities in order to support our future students’ learning needs," the largest such project in the college's history.
+In 2014, Sonoma County voters passed Measure H, a $410 million dollar bond to improve district facilities, the largest investment in the schools history.

+In 2023, Dr. Angélica Garcia, the then President of Berkeley City College, was selected as the next Superindentent/President of the Sonoma County Junior College District and Santa Rosa Junior College, becoming the first woman, first Hispanic, and first LGBTQ+ person to serve in that position.